Limnoria/Limnoria-doc/use/capabilities.rst

 Final Word
 ----------

 From a programmer's perspective, capabilities are flexible and easy to use.
-Any command can check if a user has any capability, even ones not thought of when the bot was originally written.
-Plugins can easily add their own capabilities--it's as easy as just checking for a capability and documenting somewhere that a user needs that capability to do something.

-From an user's perspective, capabilities remove a lot of the mystery and esotery of bot control, in addition to giving a bot owner absolutely finegrained control over what users are allowed to do with the bot.
+The bulk of permission checking is abstracted away from the plugin itself, so fine-grained access control is possible without extra code in each plugin.
+Plugins may also check for custom capabilities - this only requires checking for a specific capability name, and documenting somewhere how it is used.

-Additionally, defaults can be set by the bot owner for both individual channels and for the bot as a whole, letting an end-user set the policy they want the bot to follow for users that haven't yet registered in their user database.
-It's really a revolution!
+From an bot owner's perspective, capabilities provide fine-grained access control for both admins and regular users.
+Default capabilities can also be set for both individual channels and the bot as a whole, allowing owners to set policies even for users that are not registered with the bot.